dinuionica/Sorting-Vizualizer/README.md

 ## The idea of the project

-This project represent a web application created using TypeScript for visualization of different sorting algorithms.
+This project represents a web application created using TypeScript for visualization of different sorting algorithms.
 Among the algorithms implemented are **Bubble Sort , Insertion Sort, Merge Sort, Quick Sort, Radix Sort**.
 Within the project, a series of functionalities were also created, such as changing the size of the array, increasing the specific speed of sorting